guangyaodou/guangyaodou.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year data science master at University of [University of Pennsylvania](https://www.upenn.edu/).
-This semester, I am working as a NLP research assistant in the Management Department at Wharton.
+"I am a first-year data science master's student at the University of Pennsylvania.
+This semester, I am working as an NLP research assistant in the Management Department at Wharton.
 Moreover, I am doing machine unlearning research on LLMs under the supervision of Professor Chris Callison-Burch.

-I obtained my BS in Computer Science at Brandeis University.
-During my undergrad, I did research on Electroencephalography (EEG)-based Brain-Computer Interfaces, applications of machine learning, and deep learning, supervised by Professor [Xiaodong Qu](https://www.cs.swarthmore.edu/~xqu1/).
-I also served as a reviewer for [NeurIPS 2022 Datasets and Benchmarks Track](https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks).
+I obtained my BS in Computer Science from Brandeis University.
+During my undergraduate studies, I conducted research on Electroencephalography (EEG)-based Brain-Computer Interfaces and applications of machine learning and deep learning.
+I also served as a reviewer for the NeurIPS 2022 Datasets and Benchmarks Track.

 I am actively looking for ML-related internships in the summer of 2024.
-Please contact me if you have any questions or are interested in collab!
+Please contact me if you have any questions or are interested in collaboration!

 Publications
 ======